 First up on the exterior wash "hit list" are the wheels & tires.
 You'll want to clean these before the paint because they’re typically the dirtiest part of your vehicle.
 Plus, if you wait to clean them until the end of your wash you'll run the risk of splashing dirt & brake dust back onto the clean paint.

 Now is a good time to point out a major detailing fundamental: avoid cross-contamination wherever possible.
-What we mean by that is we suggest that you use tools & buckets designated for specific sections of the vehicle.
+We suggest using tools & buckets designated for specific sections of the vehicle.
 Using the wheels & tires as an example, this area is usually full of brake dust & road grime.
 The last thing you want to do is take the wash mitt you’re going to use for your paint and wipe down your wheels with it.
 If you did that, your wash mitt would pick up the sharp brake dust particles, trap them in the fibers, and then scratch & swirl your paint when you wash it later in the process.

 When cleaning your wheels, it’s important to note that you work one at a time.
-You never want to apply cleaner to all 4 wheels first, and then start detailing them.
+Avoid applying cleaners to all 4 wheels first, and then start detailing them.
 While you’re working with the first one, your cleaners will dry on the other three and can potentially harm them.

-As far as tools & chemical are concerned, you’ll need the following:
+As far as tools & chemical are concerned, we'd suggest the following:

 Once we’re done with the wheels, we’ll focus our attention on the paint.
-First we’ll rinse everything down to knock as much dirt off as possible.
+We like to rinse everything down first.
+This way we knock as much dirt off as possible.
 It seems pretty simple, but it's actually an important step.
 The less you have to scrub and wipe away from the surface, the less chance you have of installing swirls and "love" marks.

 4. Use two buckets for washing

-We've already covered the two-bucket wash method.
-If you're not familiar, and want to learn more, you can click here to read & watch more about it.
+We've already covered the two-bucket wash method, but if you're not familiar and want to learn more you can click here to read & watch more about it.

-Here's the tools & chemicals we used for the paint wash:
+Here's the tools & chemicals we typically use for the car wash: